Scaranman/Portfolio-Site/content/en/project/Laundy/index.md

 <h3>Evaluation of Hi-fi Prototype</h3>

-<h4>Settings Tab</h4>

 - One user got confused between the maintenance and reporting a bug.
-The user suggested that report a bug should be located in a 4th tab.
+The same user suggested that report a bug should be located in a 4th tab.

-<h4>Misc</h4>

-- The colleges in the community dropdown were not ordered alphabetically.
+- The communities in the community dropdown were not ordered alphabetically.

 <h4>Suggestions for Future Features</h4>

 - Add information for machines that says what cycle it is on.

+<h4>Suggested Revisions</h4>

+- Make the difference between reporting a bug and making a maintenance request more clear.
+- Make the communities in the community dropdown in alphabetical order.

 <h3>Conclusion</h3>